yizhezhang2000/SamDSK/README.md

 The manuscript can be found in the PDF file contained in this repo.

-Code will be made available upon request prior publication, and will be made public afer publication.
+Code will be made available upon request prior publication, and will be made public after publication.

 Contact: yizhe.zhang.cs@gmail.com